 • Save

-Silver Spring Lake have some of the best cliff jumping.
+Silver Spring Lakes have some of the best cliff jumping.

 Silver Spring Lakes are three deep-blue lakes near Elko, just 30-minutes south of Fernie.
-There’s one lake in particular that’s becoming well-known for thrilling cliff jumping.
+There’s one lake in particular that’s become well-known for thrilling cliff jumping.
 The lake waters are clear and cool, and some of the nicest swimming I’ve experienced in Western Canada.
-These cliffs are as low as 5 feet and as high as 60 feet from the water.
+These cliffs are as low as 5 feet and as high as 60 feet above the water.
 Most jump from cliffs that are 25 to 30 feet high.
 I’ve heard this place can become packed, so arrive in the evening (or during the week) to avoid the crowds.
+Don’t forget your towel.

-Read more: Silver Spring Lake—The Best Cliff Jumping Near Fernie, BC
+Read next: Silver Spring Lake—The Best Cliff Jumping Near Fernie, BC

 • Save